|Cleft lip and palate|

 Lack of folic acid during pregnancy

-Some studies have shown a link between a mother's alcohol consumption during pregnancy and the development of a cleft lip and palate in her baby.
+Some studies have shown a link between a mother's alcohol consumption during pregnancy and the development of a cleft lip or palate in her baby.

 Obesity and nutrition